The American Revolution

 9. The Settlers of America: Create-a-Colony Game - An in-depth multimedia game/simulation exploring how the colonies lost touch with the British government.
 Students are forced to make difficult decisions for the benefit of their people that the British crown may not support.
-This is somewhat complex but read through the instructions and student sheet along with the game presentation itself and figure out how to best make it work for you.
+If you try to run this in Google Slides you will not see the point values on the decision steps!
+This is somewhat complex but read through the instructions and student sheet and figure out how to best make it work for you.
 My kids loved it and it led wonderfully into the next unit.

 I've created a spreadsheet that students can use to track their score during the game if they have computer access.
 I haven't tried it yet but I think it will help greatly with the organization and the tracking of the game.

 10. The Times that Try Men's Souls - Students take on the role of a British intelligence officer reporting on the state of the rebel army in the early years of the Revolution.
 They will examine primary source accounts of military life focusing on the winter of 1777 in Valley Forge.